Sharesies Review

 - The benefits of Sharesies is that investments can be as little as $5, but for a serious investor willing to contribute at least $1,000 a year to their fund, the free fee offering from InvestNow is far more competitive.

-- Simplicity offers index-based funds, with all funds charging a fixed at a $20 membership fee/year.
-When it comes to management fees, the Growth fund is 0.31% per year, whereas the NZ Share and Bond funds have a low 0.10% fund management fee.
-However, the platform is for investors with deep pockets - Simplicity funds have a minimum investment of $1,000 (Sharesies starts at $5).
+- Simplicity offers index-based funds - when it comes to management fees, the Growth fund is 0.31% per year, whereas the NZ Share and Bond funds have a low 0.10% fund management fee.
+However, the platform is for somewhat serious investors - Simplicity funds have a minimum investment of $1,000 (Sharesies starts at $5).

 How does Sharesies compare with other options?